npalomin/sind/filter_method.md

 Not all the cadastral parcels overlayed with the industrial polygons so the following geoproecesses were applied:

 - Intersect parcels with industrial polygons (Parcels which 'point on surface' are within industrial polygons)
-- Add industrial polygons that are _outside_ the parecel polygons definition.
+- Add those industrial polygons that are _outside_ the parcel polygons definition.

 ### Data generalization